AlyeskaBear/becca/README.md

 It may be able to drive your robot.
 Hook it up and see, using the worlds in the `becca_test` repository as a model.
 Feel free to shoot me an email (brohrer@gmail.com) if you'd like to talk it through.

-### How does Becca work?
+### How does Becca 9 work?

 I owe you this.
 It's on my To-Do list.

+The reinforcement learner is similar to the one from Becca 7 (described in [this video](https://youtu.be/EXs3nHwLIt0)) and the unsupervised ziptie algorithm hasn't changed from Becca 6 (described on pages 3-6 of [this pdf](https://github.com/brohrer/deprecated-becca-docs/raw/master/how_it_works.pdf)).

-In the meantime, the code is generously documented.
+The code is also generously documented.
 I explain all my algorithmic tricks and justify some of my design decisions.
 I recommend starting at `connector.py` and walking through from there.

 ### Next steps.